 The Committee comprises at least three members of the Council, the majority of whom shall be external members as well as two external independent members with investment skills and experience.Nomination and Remuneration Committee

 The Nomination and Remuneration Committee is responsible for the nominations processes of the Council, executive remuneration, and the performance review of the Vice-Chancellor.
 It also approves nominations for honorary awards and official naming of University facilities including roads, buildings etc. The membership of the Committee comprises of the Chancellor, Deputy Chancellor, Vice-Chancellor, the Presiding Officer, Academic Senate and three other members of Council (including at least two external members).

 The Academic Senate is the principal academic body of the University.
 It has delegated authority from the Council to make and monitor academic policy, it provides advice to the Council and Vice-Chancellor on all matters relating to teaching, research and scholarship and it is responsible for ensuring the high quality of teaching and learning and research within the University and monitoring and managing issues of academic risk.

-The Academic Senate has a membership of 28 comprising: two members of the professoriate elected by the Academic Senate as the Presiding Officer and Deputy Presiding Officer; the Vice-Chancellor, the Deputy Vice-Chancellors, Executive Deans of Faculty; Pro Vice-Chancellors: Dean of Students; Executive Director of Library Services; the Presiding Officer of the Indigenous Board of Studies as ex-officio members; two members of the professoriate nominated and elected by the professorial forum; two elected academic staff members from each Faculty; and two students nominated by the student associations.
+The Academic Senate has a membership of 28 comprising: two members of the professoriate elected by the Academic Senate as the Presiding Officer and Deputy Presiding Officer; the Vice-Chancellor, the Deputy Vice-Chancellors, Executive Deans of Faculty; Pro Vice-Chancellors; Executive Director, Student Success; Executive Director of Library Services; the Presiding Officer of the Indigenous Board of Studies as ex-officio members; three members of the professoriate nominated and elected by the professorial forum; three elected academic staff members from each Faculty; and two students nominated by the student associations.